Media & Events

 BOOK SIGNING at BARNES & NOBLE

-Barnes & Noble is hosting a book signing for Waiting for Butterflies.
-I’m looking forward to seeing my Cape Girardeau friends and meeting some new ones!
-For more details check out Barnes & Noble’s Invitation!
+Barnes & Noble will host a book signing for Waiting for Butterflies.
+I’m looking forward to seeing my Columbia-area friends and to meeting some new friends!
+More details coming soon!

 All photos are available in .jpeg format at 72DPI.